profullstack/smashlang/smashlang_packages/__package__template/GUIDE.md

 ├── package.smash    # Package definition and metadata
 ├── README.md        # Documentation
 ├── GUIDE.md         # This guide (can be removed)
+├── index.html       # Generated HTML documentation (created during build)
+├── assets/          # Package assets
+│   ├── logo.svg       # Package logo (REQUIRED)
+│   └── favicon.svg    # Package favicon (REQUIRED)
 └── examples/        # Example code
     ├── basic.smash
     └── advanced.smash
 ```

+> **IMPORTANT**: Each package MUST include both a logo file and a favicon file in SVG format in the assets directory.
+PNG format is allowed but not recommended.
+The logo will be displayed at the top of your package's README.md file, and the favicon can be used for web applications built with your package.
+>
+> During the build process, the README.md file will be automatically converted to index.html using pandoc (if installed).
+This HTML file will use the favicon.svg and have a clean, responsive design using Water.css.
+If pandoc is not installed, a warning will be displayed and the build will continue without generating the HTML file.

 ## Package File Format